RetirementPlus Legislation

 In the ruling, DALA stated “that a 2001 teacher cannot join the § 5(4) benefits program [RetirementPlus] after missing the mid-2001 deadline, even in sympathy-provoking cases, and even if the teacher received no notice about the § 5(4) program” from their retirement system.
 This unfortunate but clear statement from DALA makes passing legislation the only way to rectify this unfair process.

-Take Action: Call on your legislators to co-sponsor RetirementPlus bills
+Take Action: Urge your legislators to support RetirementPlus in the FY26 budget

 About RetirementPlus legislation